saltzm/cgen/README.md

 # What is cgen?
-At its simplest, cgen is a tool that lets you write C code mixed with metaprogramming in javascript.
+At its simplest, cgen is a tool that lets you write C code mixed with metaprogramming in JavaScript.

 At its finest, cgen is a tool that lets you build higher and higher level abstractions for code generation to help you write C code with less and less effort.